 To avoid plagiarism, you must properly cite all information and concepts obtained from other sources (whether published or unpublished).
 Referencing the ideas of others to support a point is acceptable if the source of the information is properly cited.

-In the Advanced CIP courses, students are encouraged to discuss course content in online discussion boards.
-You are expected to adhere to the following guidelines when posting in the Advanced CIP discussion forums:
+In many Insurance Institute courses, students are encouraged to discuss course content in online discussion boards.
+You are expected to adhere to the following guidelines when posting in the course discussion forums:

 • You are expected to respect the principles of confidentiality and copyright and to avoid plagiarism in your postings.